FelipeeDev/php-oop-non-if-else-code-styling/README.md

     }
 ```

+So someone can ask: *But wait!
+What with making decicions in my application?
+How can it be automated!?*

+As I've metioned in the first words - No conditions should be used in the Application or Busines Logic Layer.
+All the decicions should be make in the View, Controller (MVC) or Command Bus Layer (CQRS).
+And that's all what we should get.

 ### Principle 2: At least PHP 7.0

 [PHP 7.0](http://php.net/manual/en/migration70.new-features.php) have most of, and [PHP 7.1](http://php.net/manual/en/migration71.new-features.php) have all solutions needed (to forget about the `if` statements and other conditional statements) such as: